 The family sciences doctoral program is designed to prepare students for careers in research, higher education teaching, and community education and services.
-Four emphasis areas are available: (a) adolescent development, (b) aging, (c) family finance and economics, and (d) family processes.
+Three emphasis areas are available: (a) adolescent development, (b) family finance and economics, and (c) family processes.

 Curriculum Requirements